graphile/crystal/grafast/website/grafast/step-library/dataplan-pg/registry/codecs.md

 ### Example

-For example, in this hypothetical E-commerce scenario, `listOfCodec` is used in combination with the `$pgSelect.placeholder` method to return a SQL expression that allows the transformed list of `$order_ids` to be referenced inside the step for selecting the associated order items.
+For example, in this hypothetical E-commerce scenario, `listOfCodec` is used in combination with the `$pgSelect.placeholder()` method to return a SQL expression that allows the transformed list of `$orderIds` to be referenced inside the step for selecting the associated order items.

 ```ts